Dreaming of amazing food, beautiful views, and thrilling outdoor adventures? Asheville is your next travel destination!

 If you’re into pinball and classic video games, a visit to the Asheville Pinball Museum is a great rainy-day activity!
 It also tops our list of “unique things to do Asheville NC.”
 There is nothing else like the Pinball Museum around town!

 The Asheville Pinball Museum is home to 35 pinball machines and 35 classic video games.
 You can play as long as you like for a minimal fee!
-However, please note that the Pinball Museum does not take reservations.
-Getting inside is strictly first come, first serve.

-And if you’re wondering why this fun attraction is called a museum in the first place, this cool hangout spot is also home to a variety of pinball memorabilia and several vintage machines from the 1930s on are “display only.”
+And if you’re wondering why this fun attraction is called a museum in the first place, this cool hangout spot is also home to a variety of pinball memorabilia and several vintage machines from the 1930s that are “display only.”
 On the walls, the origins of modern-day pinball machines are displayed.

 It’s free to walk around the Asheville Pinball Museum if you just want to look!